Skip to main content

 Present mapped data to AGR

-When your data has been mapped to the AGR Data Interface, you need to grant AGR access to the data.
-To do this, please follow the following steps:
+When your data has been mapped to the AGR Data Interface, you need to grant AGR access to the data, this can be done by either allowing AGR to Extract data from your system or Load data into AGR.

 Did this answer your question?